top of page

 Ẓiẓẓu-wa-Kāmaṯu - appear only as a pair; Kamatu is a God; Zizzu unknown

-Like other strong cultures of the known world, the pantheon adopts some foreign Gods, primarily Hurrian.
+Like those of other strong cultures of the known world, the pantheon adopts some foreign Gods, primarily Hurrian.
 Assimilating gods is a gesture of consideration to the people of occupied or tradeworthy lands.
 It helps keep the peace, show respect and bond friendships between leading powers.

 Hurrian Deities